donren-leung/Connections-LLM/README.md

 - NUMBER HOMOPHONES             (WON, TOO, ATE, FOR)
 - PALINDROMES                   (KAYAK, LEVEL, MOM, RACE CAR)

 Even from this small corpus, you can see how wide the gamut of categories is.
+This is the beauty I see in this game.

-You couldn't fathomly list all the categories a word could belong to - even if you had a dictionary and a list of all the idioms and rhymes and boy names in the world, you still wouldn't be able to list 4 Car Rental Companies, or 4 Harry Potter Spells or 4 Travel Souvenir Ideas.
+You couldn't fathomly list all the categories a word could belong to.
+Even if you made a semantic connection graph of words from a dictionary, and another from all the idioms and rhymes ever known, and one for boy names in the world, you still wouldn't be able to list 4 Car Rental Companies, or 4 Harry Potter Spells or 4 Travel Souvenir Ideas, or 4 Nvidia Architecture Codenames.

+You pretty much need to have lived as a human, in the physical world seeing things, doing things, hearing and learning about things.
+The next best thing IMO is a generative pre-trained model that has trawled through the internet and has read and trained on everything we have ever talked about.
+Basically a talking wikipedia.

+## Roadmap
+TODO

+### Hi!
+I'm still working on documenting everything I've worked on so far.
+If you are interested to know more about something I haven't written about yet, I'd be happy to discuss this further!
-### If you are here because I sent a link to you, then please come back in a day!
-I've been too busy with hunting for a rtx 3090 so all my thoughts are still in my head
+Soz, I've been too busy with hunting for a rtx 3090 lately

-TODO list:
-randomise category word seeds
-Clean up conditional tone in bonus combo
-Capitalise Category Names

-Branch off the same category twice
-Strategic placement of quotation marks around brainstorm words, instead of CAPITAL CASE?

-Review chatgpt log and copy paste into here

-- Just list category pairs and the red herrings between them - way easier than finding good puzzle set.

-BBC is good for individual categories
-Get list of good examples, lsit of bad (celebrities, british tv shows etc.)
-Then ask chat gpt to filter out the rest.